Jollywatt/jollywatt.github.io/content/posts/flag-quizzer/flag-game.typ

 Learn world flags by getting quizzed!

-Flags are chosen randomly weighted by the country’s population.
+Flags are chosen randomly weighted by the country's population.
-Flags you get right in one try are _memorized_ and won’t be shown again.
+Flags you get right in one try are _memorized_ and won't be shown again.

-You can type `enter` to submit your xanswer, and type `?` to show the flag’s country name.
+You can type `enter` to submit your xanswer, and type `?` to show the flag's country name.

 #link("/flag-quizzer")[_Fullscreen version_]